Kazzuun/emote-set-copier/README.md

 ## Warning

-The script asks if you want to save the token in a file. it will save it there in plain text which can be dangerous.
+The script asks if you want to save the token in a file.
+It will save it there in plain text which can be dangerous.
 Only choose yes if you are sure this is fine.

 ## Finding the token